 Is McCoy Roofing, Siding & Contracting truly a local, Omaha-based company?

-Yes.
-We've been roofing Omaha homes and businesses since 2007.
+Yes—since 2007.
 We started in a spare-bedroom-turned-office right here in Omaha.
-To date, we have roofed several thousand houses in the Omaha and surrounding areas, including many homes owned by prominent local personalities.
+To date, we have roofed thousands of houses in the Omaha and surrounding areas, including many homes owned by prominent local personalities.

-Our Omaha roofers specialize in insurance claims.
-We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we'd be happy to walk you through the process of determining whether or not you have a claim, to actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process.
+We specialize in insurance claims.
+We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we’d be happy to walk you through the entire process: Determining whether or not you have a claim, actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process

 My insurance company told me I don't need a new roof, but everyone in my neighborhood seems to be getting one.
-Can McCoy Roofing offer a second opinion?
+Can McCoy Roofing, Siding & Contracting offer a second opinion?

 We currently do not offer financing.
 Upon request, however, we can direct you to some local lenders who may be a good fit for you.